jdereg/json-io/user-guide-writeOptions.md

 the method name does not follow a standard setter/getter property naming convention.
 For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().` Since this does not follow standard naming conventions, and Java 17+ versions will not allow access to private member variables reflectively, use this to point the JsonIo at a public method that will allow the field value to be read from (accessed.)
+Note, this accessor for `Instant` has already been added in by default (the same is true for most JDK classes.)
 >#### `WriteOptionsBuilder` addNonStandardAccessor(`Class, String fieldName, String methodName`)
 >- [ ] Add another field and non-standard method to the Class's list of non-standard accessors.
 For the example above, use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").`

 ### Field Filters
 These options allows you add/remove FieldFilters (your own derived implementation) to/from the field filter chain.